 I love me some Bonanza.
 Watching that legendary show thrills me for many reasons, not the least of which is it’s standing in the world of nostalgia television.
 It is so of it’s time that watching it can really take you back.
 Additionally, the cast is one of the better to be found on classic television, evidenced by their easy rapport and the family way they had with each other.
-But “the Cartwrights” may make for better viewing than does Bonanza; watching those old episodes, you are struck by some poor production values; the too-obvious use of stunt men, the clunky and visually jarring cuts between studio and location shooting.
+But “the Cartwrights” may make for better viewing than does Bonanza; watching those old episodes, you are struck by some poor production values like the too-obvious use of stunt men and the clunky and visually jarring cuts between studio and location shooting.

 Watching an episode of Rawhide right after a Bonanza can also be jarring.
 Rawhide premiered on television on January 9, 1959 on CBS and ran for seven-and-a-half years, making it the sixth-longest running American western.
 The show was ran by writer, director and producer Charles Marquis Warren, who had made many western films in the past.
 He would later return to films, his last being Charro!
 (1969) starring Elvis Presley.
 You don’t have to watch many episodes to realize that Rawhide has a very different “look” from Bonanza.
 Perhaps the producers of Rawhide were going for a leaner, meaner optic for their show.
 Every episode was in black and white for one thing and most episodes feature little-to-no claustrophobic studio interiors and instead spend the bulk of the time on location in the great outdoors.